-22.2.1 Nodes
+23.2.1 Nodes

 A processor in a RTEMS system is referred to as a node.
 Each node is assigned a unique non-zero node number by the application designer.
-RTEMS assumes that node numbers are assigned consecutively from one to maximum_nodes.
+RTEMS assumes that node numbers are assigned consecutively from one to the maximum_nodes configuration parameter.
 The node number, node, and the maximum number of nodes, maximum_nodes, in a system are found in the Multiprocessor Configuration Table.
 The maximum_nodes field and the number of global objects, maximum_global_objects, is required to be the same on all nodes in a system.